a-sit-plus/warden/README.md

 an Apple certificate), the semantics are different.
 Android primarily attests the properties of a cryptographic key.
-Apple's [App Attest](https://developer.apple.com/documentation/devicecheck/establishing_your_app_s_integrity), on the other hand, attest the integrity of apps.
+Apple's [App Attest](https://developer.apple.com/documentation/devicecheck/establishing_your_app_s_integrity), on the other hand, attests the integrity of apps.
 The cryptographic material is in this case a mere vehicle to realise the idea of attesting app integrity.
-Therefore, the involved key material cannot be used by the app for arbitrary cryptographci operations, but only to sign attestations and related assertions.
+Therefore, the involved key material cannot be used by the app for arbitrary cryptographic operations, but only to sign attestations and related assertions.

 This begs the question: How to enable key attestation on iOS?